Xiaozhu-Zhang1998/nonlinearCausalMIP_reproducible_code/Figure_8/readme.md

 We implement the following in order:

-- run the file `R_baselines.R`.
+- Run the file `R_baselines.R`.
 This generates a file `R_outputs.csv`.
 Bootstrapping results based on NPVAR will be generated as well.

-- run the file `py_methods.py`.
+- Run the file `py_methods.py`.
 This generates a file `Python_outputs.csv`.
 Boostrapping results based on CAM will be generated as well.

-- run the file `result.R` to view the final results.
+- Run the file `result.R` to view the final results.